 The decision to sell surplus property in the education department generally is a decision of the board of education.
 The board of education has the power to dispose of real property titled in its name, as provided in T.C.A. § 49-6-2006.
-With respect to personal property of the education department declared surplus by the board of education, T.C.A. § 49-6-2007 requires newspaper advertisement and competitive bidding for items valued at $250 or more.
+With respect to personal property of the education department declared surplus by the board of education, T.C.A. § 49-6-2007 requires newspaper advertisement and competitive bidding for items valued at $500 or more.

 Under T.C.A. § 49-6-2006(c), the board of education may dispose of property upon which it has constructed a building under its vocational education program by public sale or negotiated contract, notwithstanding the provisions of any other law to the contrary.

-In counties that have adopted the County Financial Management System of 1981, it is the duty of the county purchasing agent under T.C.A. § 5-21-118(b) to conduct public sales of school personal property when the board of education declares the personal property surplus, and sales of real property owned by the board of education when the board calls for a public sale.
+In counties that have adopted the County Financial Management System of 1981, it is the duty of the county purchasing agent under T.C.A. § 5-21-118(b) to conduct public sales of school real and personal property when the board of education declares the property surplus and determines that the property should be sold.
+See Op.
+Tenn.
+Att'y Gen. 13-84 (October 31, 2013).
 The purchasing agent should conduct such sales of personal property in accordance with T.C.A. § 49-6-2007, and public sales of real property according to the direction of the board of education.

 In counties that have elected to be governed by the County Purchasing Law of 1957 and where schools are included, the provisions of T.C.A. §§ 49-6-2006 and 49-6-2007 must be read in conjunction with the provisions of T.C.A. § 5-14-108 (o).
 The statutes should be read together and harmonized to the extent possible.
 To the extent that these statutes are in direct conflict, however, the provisions of T.C.A. § 5-14-108 should be followed.